British Columbia Highway 1: Vancouver Island section

 The Island Highway continues along the west side of the Saanich Inlet and enters the Cowichan Valley Regional District near Malahat.
 It descends from Malahat Summit, at 352 m above sea level, on a highway with passing lanes and a median barrier added in the late 2010s in response to a high rate of collisions.
 The section also has occasional closures, relying on the limited-capacity Mill Bay-Brentwood Bay Ferry or the longer Pacific Marine Circle Route as alternate connections between Greater Victoria and other Vancouver Island communities.
 Highway 1 passes the Malahat SkyWalk, an observation built by the Malahat First Nation, and through farmland surrounding Mill Bay.
 The highway travels around central Duncan and through North Cowichan and Ladysmith as it continues north as a divided highway with limited access at signalized intersections.
 In southern Nanaimo, it has a short concurrency with Highway 19, which continues east to the Duke Point ferry terminal and northwest along the Strait of Georgia.
-Highway 1 travels through central Nanaimo on Nicol Street and Stewart Avenue to the Departure Bay ferry terminal, where the Vancouver Island section ends.
-BC Ferries operates an automobile ferry service from Departure Bay to Horseshoe Bay that carries Highway 1 to the Lower Mainland region of British Columbia.
+Highway 1 travels through central Nanaimo on Nicol Street and Stewart Avenue to the Departure Bay ferry terminal, where the Vancouver Island section of the highway ends.
+BC Ferries operates an automobile ferry service from Departure Bay to Horseshoe Bay that carries Highway 1 to Metro Vancouver, the Lower Mainland region of British Columbia, and the Canadian mainland.
 A typical vessel assigned to the route can carry 1,460 to 1,571 passengers and 310 to 322 vehicles.

 History

 The Vancouver Island section of Highway 1 was designated in the initial numbering scheme announced by the provincial government in March 1940, along with Highway 1A.
 It originally connected Victoria to Kelsey Bay, a small coastal community north of Campbell River.
 The Vancouver Island section was truncated to downtown Nanaimo in 1953, with the section north of Nanaimo being re-numbered to Highway 19.
-When BC Ferries took over the ferry route between Departure Bay in Nanaimo and Horseshoe Bay in West Vancouver in 1961, Highway 1 was extended to the Departure Bay ferry dock.
+When BC Ferries took over the ferry route between Departure Bay in Nanaimo and Horseshoe Bay in West Vancouver in 1961, Highway 1 was extended to the Departure Bay ferry terminal.

 The Malahat Highway was completed in 1911 as a gravel road with a single lane and was later upgraded to two paved lanes.
-A bridge across the Finlayson Arm to bypass the section was among 19 options studied in 2007, but were discarded in favor of other solutions that would cost less.
+A bridge across the Finlayson Arm to bypass the section was among 19 options studied in 2007, but were discarded in favour of other solutions that would cost less.
 In 2019, the provincial government studied the construction of a permanent detour for the Goldstream–Malahat section of Highway 1 and identified several potential routes, but instead decided to move forward with safety improvements to the existing highway.
 The section was severely damaged by several floods in November 2021, which closed the road for several days and required $15 million in repairs the following year.